spaceshark123/advent-of-code/README.md

 # Advent of Code 2024

 These are my submissions to the 2024 Advent of Code challenge.
 They are written in Java, and organized by day.
+Also included is my Java source code template for Advent of Code and other competitive programming contests.
+The solutions are usually hacked together by me during the first few minutes of each day's competition, then I go back and refine my solution to clean up my code and do optimizations.